This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 If Discovery is trying to to create a CI or relationship, and it gets an error (i.e. a timeout), it doesn't know if the CMDB actually created it.
 In 10.2 and 11.0 it was assumed that the CI was not created and Discovery would try again the next time, but if it had been created, this would cause a duplicate.
 Now, if a create gets an error, Discovery notes that, and the next time, it will ask the CMDB if the CI actually exists.

-In all of these cases, Discovery sorts itself out internally (i.e. the shadow copy and CMDB are back in sync), but if may require another sync to be up to date.
+In all of these cases, Discovery sorts itself out internally (i.e. the shadow copy and CMDB are back in sync), but it may require another sync of the devices (not a Resync) to be up to date.